perkeep/perkeep/doc/client-config.md

 * `trustedCerts`: Optional.
 This is the list of TLS server certificate fingerprints that the client will trust when using HTTPS.
-It is required when the server is using a self-signed certificate (as Camlistore generates by default) instead of a Root Certificate Authority-signed cert (sometimes known as a "commercial SSL cert").
+It is required when the server is using a self-signed certificate (as Perkeep generates by default) instead of a Root Certificate Authority-signed cert (sometimes known as a "commercial SSL cert").
 The format of each item is the first 20 hex digits of the SHA-256 digest of the cert.
 Example: `"trustedCerts":